-The two program Leads (Research and Husbandry/Collections) will mentor and train lowergraded employees, oversee facility maintenance and repair, develop, and implement budgets, and organize activities that relate to all contract activities.
+The two Program Leads (Research and Husbandry/Collections) will mentor and train lower-graded employees, oversee facility maintenance and repair, develop, and implement budgets, and organize activities that relate to all contract activities.
 The program leads will manage and coordinate research, propagation, culture, and field activities related to the refugia.
 The leads are expected to provide proper and efficient use of facilities and staff resources.
 These leads will work with the Center Director and the Deputy Director to ensure that contractual obligations are met in a timely manner.
-In coordination with the Deputy Center Director, they will prepare all the required written materials required for the reimbursable agreement reporting.
+In coordination with the Deputy Center Director, they will prepare all the written materials required for the reimbursable agreement reporting.
 Likewise, the leads will also prepare oral presentations to be used as briefing statements, outreach presentations, internal reports, work summaries, and technical presentations at professional meetings.
 The two leads will continue to work and communicate regularly with partners, USFWS personnel and other researchers to meet USFWS and contract goals.

-Under the direction of the Lead Biologist at UNFH, five biological science technicians, two at SMARC and three at UNFH, will continue to assist with the collection, daily upkeep, maintenance, propagation, and research efforts for the ten species at the SMARC and UNFH.
+Under the direction of the Program Leads, biologists and biological science technicians, split between SMARC and UNFH, will assist with the collection, daily upkeep, maintenance, propagation, and research efforts for the ten species at the SMARC and UNFH.
 This includes maintaining culture and experimental production systems, keeping records along with entering, filing, and collating data.
-The technicians will also generate basic summary statistics and graphic analyses of data and document program accomplishments through the composition of Standard Operating Procedures (SOPs), reports, and manuscripts.
+The biologists and technicians will also generate basic summary statistics and graphic analyses of data and document program accomplishments through the composition of Standard Operating Procedures (SOPs), reports, and manuscripts.